tlhtlh2211/Chess_TermProject_COMP1020/README.md

         - Open stockfish_15.1_win_x64_avx2, copy the path of the exe file inside.
         - Open Engine/Stockfish.java.
 At line 14, replace the path with the path of the exe file has just been copied.
         - Run Main.java
+    - Note: To adjust the size of the table to fit your screen, you can modify the "Tiltesize" value in the Board.java file.
+Make sure to set the value within the range of 90 to 120.
 - Idea:

     Chess game for two opposing players with standard rules.